singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ---------------------

 Uninstalling from a view is simply removing the symbolic link for a module, and it does not influence your module tree.
-You can uninstall either a specfic symlinked version:
+You can uninstall either a specific symlinked version:

 .. code-block:: console